With Dual Diagnosis Treatment

 This page contains a directory of mental health treatment centers in Taney County, MO.
 Common mental health conditions that may be treated include depression, bipolar disease, eating disorders like anorexia and bulimia, ADHD, OCD, PTSD, personality disorders, dual diagnosis disorders including substance abuse, and more.
 This directory listing of mental health clinics in Taney County, Missouri may include residential mental health treatment centers, partial hospitalization programs (PHP), intensive outpatient programs (IOP) and other mental health facilities.

 Cox Medical Center is a mental health treatment center in Taney County, MO, located at 525 Branson Landing Boulevard, 65616 zip code area.
 Cox Medical Center provides hospital inpatient treatment and telemedicine/telehealth.
-Cox Medical Center offers group therapy, individual psychotherapy and cognitive behavioral therapy to adults.
+Cox Medical Center offers cognitive behavioral therapy, integrated dual diagnosis disorder treatment and psychotropic medication to adults.
 Cox Medical Center also supports seniors or older adults.
-Additional services at Cox Medical Center consist of case management, integrated primary care services and suicide prevention services.
+Additional services at Cox Medical Center consist of education services, integrated primary care services and illness management and recovery.

 Residential mental health treatment is an intensive, live-in healthcare program designed to treat individuals with severe mental health issues.
 These facilities provide a structured environment where patients can receive comprehensive care, including therapy, medication management, and support services.
 Treatment plans are personalized to meet the unique needs of each patient, ensuring a holistic approach to mental health recovery.